-So with this in mind, there are some things which may at one time have affected rankings, but don’t anymore.
-Additionally, there are things which never did affect rankings, but you may have been told were core to being at the top of a Search Engine Results Page (SERP).
-To help set the record straight, following are several practices which, though they may have some controversy surrounding them, won’t affect your Google ranking whatever.
+So with this in mind, there are some things which may at one time have affected rankings but don’t anymore.
+Additionally, there are things which never did affect rankings, but you may have been told were critical to being at the top of a Search Engine Results Page (SERP).
+To help set the record straight, following are several practices which, though they may have some controversy surrounding them, won’t affect your Google ranking whatsoever.

 You want keywords.
 Short ones, long-tail ones, diverse ones, trending ones—you want them.
 And you want to keep your finger continually on the pulse of the market to determine which keywords are more or less effective.
 But you’ve got to be sure that you put those keywords into play the right way.

 You’re not looking to saturate, you’re looking to hit markers that match logarithms that are designed to produce meaningful content when a search is queried.
 More important than the keywords is the relevancy to the search.
 So build your content around the keywords; don’t just stuff them in any which way you can.

 There are multiple metrics you can use to measure the success of a given SEO campaign run by professional online content marketers as well.
 ROI is easily measured, as are page views, and even more in-depth user stats.

 It may not seem fair, but it turns out how old your website is won’t really affect how well it is ranked.
 Again, what matters more to search engines is relevancy.
 They’re looking for sites which will fulfill the needs of their own users.
 It doesn’t matter how long a site has been around, provided it matches necessary search criteria.